Honestpuck/scriptorium/README.md

 # scriptorium

 A utility for managing the scripts in Jamf Pro.
+It provides backup, change tracking, and an easier edit process.

-The system composes two git repos in two local directories and in your git store that should echo the scripts in your Jamf Pro server.
+The system comprises two git repos in two local directories that should echo the scripts in your Jamf Pro server.
 One git repo stores the entire record from the server in XML format and the other stores the actual script as text.
 The script has the same name in all three spots.

 With the system installed you can make changes to the scripts in the text directory and use the tools in the system to keep the three in sync.